Galatopita is a delicious traditional Greek custard pie without a crust. It's creamy, low in sugar, and incredibly easy to make!

 First, prep your pan.
 Butter it generously with butter and then sprinkle some semolina flour all around.
 Tap the pan to remove any excess flour.

 Now, it's time to make the filling.
-Place the milk, semolina, sugar, 3 eggs, and vanilla in a medium or large saucepan over medium-high heat and whisk continuously until it thickens, about 7-10 minutes.
+Place the milk, semolina, sugar, 3 eggs, cornstarch, and vanilla in a medium or large saucepan over medium-high heat and whisk continuously until it thickens, about 7-10 minutes.

 There's absolutely no need to temper the eggs for this recipe (tempering means heating up raw eggs so that they won't curdle and turn into scrambled eggs when added to a hot liquid).
-All you need to do is put the eggs into the saucepan with everything else BEFORE you heat them.
+All you need to do is put the eggs into the saucepan with everything else BEFORE you heat the mixture.
 That way they're ALL the same temperature.
 Always works like a charm every single time!

 Remove the saucepan from the heat and whisk in the butter.